Neue Südtiroler Tageszeitung

 The Neue Südtiroler Tageszeitung evolved in 1996 from the weekly Südtirol Profil (South Tyrol Profile).
 It has a team of ten editors and a similar number of freelancers.
 It features articles and opinions ranging from current world affairs to sociopolitical topics.
 In the later field, its record of uncovering deficiencies and creating scandals has made the paper the object of several lawsuits.

+The newspaper is a member of MIDAS (European Association of Daily Newspapers in Minority and Regional Languages).